We offer a wide range of amenities to make your visit more enjoyable; from audio guides and programs, to the Cafeteria and Gift Shop.

 Outside North America

 Parking at the Museum is free of charge.
 Spaces are designated for cars/trucks, recreation vehicles, buses, motor coaches and bicycles.
+In the summer, a courtesy shuttle is available for visitors with limited mobility to access the entrance from the parking lots.

 Museum exhibits and indoor programs are accessible by wheelchairs and strollers.
 However, due to fire regulations and space restrictions, exceptionally wide/large strollers are not permitted in the Museum galleries.
 If you bring your own stroller and it does not comply with Museum policy, it can be exchanged, free of charge, for a Museum stroller.
 Additional strollers can be for rented for a small fee.